-MILLER: I was very interested in Russian choral music, so I went to every church that had a good choir and went to every concert that I could.
+MILLER: I was very interested in Russian choral music, so Suzanne and I went to every church that we could find that had a good choir and went to every concert that we could.
 That was one of the joys of being in Moscow.
 It was such an open, expansive time that I never felt any fear, I must say, during the time I lived in Moscow, anywhere in Moscow.
 Everyone was on the street.